fredhutchio/r_machine_learning/class1.md

 * Perform simple cleaning and visualization with single variables using the [Tidyverse](https://www.tidyverse.org/)
 * Prepare the data for further analysis by engineering new features (columns) from existing numeric and categorical features

+## Data Set

+- Glaucoma
+- This dataset has already been cleaned, subsetted.
+Walk through what the researchers did, look at summary statistics, and do some visualization

 ## Outline

 **Course intro**